 You have the following rights regarding your personal information:

 Our Website may contain links to third-party websites.
-Please note that this Privacy Policy only applies to Bergen Law Personal Injury Attorneys and our Website.
+Please note that this Privacy Policy only applies to Bergen Law Personal Injury Lawyers and our Website.
 We are not responsible for the privacy practices or content of third-party websites.

 We encourage you to read the privacy policies of any third-party websites you visit.